-This Requirement is considered as a red flag.
-Any non-compliance (scoring 0 or 1 on the checklist) results in a mandatory Action Plan to address the issue.
+This Requirement is considered as a red flag applied at the Entity and the Production Unit.
+Any non-compliance (scoring 0 on the checklist) results in a mandatory Action Plan to address the issue.

 - ILO Convention 138 (1973) Minimum Age - Hazardous tasks are defined as per ILO Convention 182, Article 3